 New California Republic (NCR) Ending

-The New California Republic (NCR) are seen throughout your New Vegas adventure and call New California their home although their reach now goes well beyond this.
+The New California Republic (NCR) are seen throughout your New Vegas adventure and call New California their home although their reach now goes well beyond this area.
 NCR is the closest resemblance to the pre-war Government with their objectives to take control of New Vegas to secure order and impose their rule of law that reflects traditional values of security to all and justice for crimes.
 The NCR also strive to bring society back to a somewhat enjoyable existence that goes beyond mere survival while upholding equality values and encouraging free market economics.
 The result is a mixture of familiarity to players in both their strengths of trade route establishment and failings as an organisation with the large reach of their operations difficult to manage effectively.

-With victory at Hoover Dam by completing the Eureka! quest the NCR are able to achieve their vision of full control of the Mojave Wasteland which brings a relative peace over the lands due to the security and stability it provides.
+With victory at Hoover Dam by completing the Eureka! quest the NCR are able to achieve their vision of full control over the Mojave Wasteland which brings a relative peace due to the security and stability it provides.
 While some communities are allowed to have a peaceful independence some communities are forced to move out from their homes to resettle elsewhere.
 Regardless this is generally considered the best ending for Fallout New Vegas by ensuring the vast majority of citizens have opportunity and safety.

 Potential notable impacts of selecting the NCR ending are included below, the majority of these depend on your actions in other key quests: